Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Experiments

 For basic evaluation, we selected \textbf{FakeMusicCaps} dataset \cite{comanducci2024fakemusiccaps}.
 This dataset was designed to facilitate the detection of music authorship.
 It builds upon the MusicCaps dataset\footnote{https://paperswithcode.com/dataset/musiccaps}, from which human-annotated prompts were extracted and utilised to feed Text-to-Music models for generating MGM with five distinct music generation models.
 FakeMusicCaps contains 5,521 human-made samples and 27,605 MGM samples, each with a duration of 10 seconds.

 For out-of-domain testing and multimodal evaluation, we selected the recently introduced \textbf{M6} dataset \cite{li2024m6multigeneratormultidomainmultilingual}, as FakeMusicCaps includes only background music without lyrics.
 The M6 dataset integrates existing human-made music and generates MGM using multiple generators in conjunction with commercial tools.
 This comprehensive dataset suits our needs.
+The f subset we use in M6 contains 1000 positive samples, 500 negative samples, with average duration 29.99/58.06 seconds respectively.

 We split the dataset into training, validation, and test sets for each type, with proportions of 0.8×0.8, 0.8×0.2, and 0.2, respectively.
 To facilitate further analysis, all audio files in WAV format were processed with the \emph{librosa} \cite{mcfee2015librosa} library to extract the Mel spectrogram representations.
 To ensure fair experimental comparisons, the same data split was maintained across all experiments.
 Additionally, all audio samples were resampled to a uniform rate of 16,000\,Hz.